Floorp-Projects/l10n-central/Windows-l10-central/id/extensions/spellcheck/hunspell/README_permissions.txt

 If you and other contributors, if any, don't want to relicense your work (dictionary files) to tri-license, I can make it to be an extensions and put it as an add-ons on add-ons.mozilla.org.
-Although this can be a step backward, since users of Floorp (and maybe later thunderbird mail client) must download separate "software" to check their "saalh keitk" (misspelling).
+Although this can be a step backward, since users of firefox (and maybe later thunderbird mail client) must download separate "software" to check their "saalh keitk" (misspelling).